 Conversational AI as we know it is driven by three technological developments.
 First, natural language processing (NLP) software analyzes natural human language and speech, interpreting contextual nuances and extracting relevant information.
 Artificial intelligence (AI) then uses this data to predict patterns of communication.
 Lastly, machine learning (ML) enables AI-based systems to “learn” and improve from experience without being explicitly programmed.

-Why businesses invest in this technology
+Why do businesses invest in this technology?

 Businesses today are investing heavily in conversational AI for several reasons.
 With new applications emerging in nearly every industry, conversational AI represents a major potential revenue source.
 Among the biggest beneficiaries of the conversational AI boom is customer service.
 This innovative technology allows customer service departments—many of which operate with limited resources—to easily:

-Hold a personalized conversation at scale
+Hold a personalized conversation at the scale

 Customers today expect a world-class experience from even the smallest organizations.
-Conversational AI helps deliver a personalized customer conversation at scale across multiple channels.
+Conversational AI helps deliver personalized customer conversation at scale across multiple channels.
 So, whether a customer moves from a messenger app to a live chat or social channels, they’ll experience a seamless, highly personalized customer journey.

 Manage spikes in customer call volumes